MarcBarcelos/Expressive-Profile-Pipeline/README.md

 - The semantic scorer defines an explicit all-NaN output for texts too short to chunk, so missingness is part of the metric contract rather than silent failure.
 - `run_batch_mlx` resumes automatically if interrupted — already-completed IDs are skipped.
 - Set `PROJECT_ROOT` in each run template before use.

-## License

-No license file is currently included.
-Contact the repository owner before reuse.